 Posted on

 Certificates are available for:

-• Or even a mix of the two, all classes and a private one-one session every week for a whole month for £75 (£60 for students).
+• Or even a mix of the two, classes and private one-one sessions.

-A fantastic way to get fit and healthy in 2014! 🙂
+A fantastic way to get fit, healthy and motivated in learning authentic Chinese martial arts.

+Posted on